Akashmadasu1/FastAPI-Mini-Project/README.md

-# FastAPI Demo - Products API
+# FastAPI - Products API

 A simple FastAPI application demonstrating GET and POST endpoints for product management and inventory tracking.